 Employees who are exempt from overtime payments

-- Agricultural employees
+- Agricultural employees working on small farms,

 Recordkeeping rules for exempt employees

 By definition, exempt employees are not paid by the hour but earn fixed salaries.
 This includes jobs where it's required to: